-- 5.1 The proposal for the site is to renovate and extend the existing house to the side and rear. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to renovate the existing house, work that will include a new rear extension. - 5.2 The proposed location of the above structures can be seen on the appended plan.

 Arboricultural Impact Assessment